TomasVotruba/tomasvotruba.com/source/_posts/2016/2016-04-30-decouple-your-doctrine-filters.md

 - that Doctrine Filter is basically just an object that might add some code to query
 - **that you can add filter via simple service with [Symplify/ModularDoctrineFilters](https://github.com/Symplify/ModularDoctrineFilters)**

-If you have some tips how to this simpler or want to share your experience with filters, just let me know bellow.
+If you have some tips how to this simpler or want to share your experience with filters, just let me know below.

 Happy coding!